Shohei Ohtani to mark career first at Wrigley Field vs. Cubs

 The remaining two ballparks that Ohtani will have to visit to complete his trip through MLB will both be on the Dodgers’ schedule later this year.
 He’ll visit Nationals Park in Washington to take on the Nationals April 23-25, and he’ll complete the set June 4-6 when the Dodgers take on the Pittsburgh Pirates at PNC Park.

-For those curious, the ballpark that has been kindest to Ohtani outside of the American League West is Guaranteed Rate Field, where he has hit six home runs and driven in 19 RBI’s in 16 career games there.
+For those curious, the ballpark that has been kindest to Ohtani outside of the American League West is Guaranteed Rate Field, home of the White Sox, where he has hit six home runs and driven in 19 RBIs in 16 career games there.

 Click here to follow the Cubs Talk Podcast.